epsilon11-com/e11-recaptcha/readme.txt

    "Adding reCAPTCHA to your site", then expand the "Keys" section.
 Note the "Site key" and "Secret key" fields -- the e11 reCAPTCHA plugin will require these.
-4. Upload the plugin files to the "/wp-content/plugins/e11-recaptcha" directory, or install the plugin through the WordPress plugins screen directly.
+4. On your WordPress site, upload the plugin files to the "/wp-content/plugins/e11-recaptcha" directory, or install the plugin through the WordPress plugins screen directly.
 5. Activate the plugin through the "Plugins" screen in WordPress.
 6. Use the "Settings->e11 reCAPTCHA screen" to configure the plugin, making sure to supply the "Site key" and "Secret key" parameters here.